OSHA Inspections: Considerations for Employers to Help Inspections Run Smoothly

 Hopefully the inspection does not result in a citation, but if one is issued, it will describe the OSHA requirements violated; proposed penalties; and deadlines for the employer to take corrective action.
 Violations are classified as willful, serious, other-than-serious, de minimis, failure to abate, and repeated.
 OSHA’s policy is to reduce penalties for small employers and employers it deems to have acted in good faith.
 Employers have 15 working days to contest a citation by sending written notice to an Area Director.
 Employers can be represented by their attorney during the contest proceedings, but are not required to have an attorney.
 In some circumstances, contest negotiations can result in a reduced classification for the violation and/or the penalty amount.

 As the discussion above indicates, an employer who takes the time to consider and develop a plan to respond to an inspection can significantly increase the likelihood of a favorable outcome.
-For questions related to compliance with OSHA or other employment law matters, please contact a member of the Koley Jessen Employment, Labor and Benefits Practice Group.
+For questions related to compliance with OSHA or other employment law matters, please contact a member of the Koley Jessen Employment, Labor and Benefits Law team.